-We track a number of KPIs to measure the effectiveness of our actions to assess and address forced and involuntary labor risks.
-Among other things, we track audit findings and any grievances submitted through our grievance mechanisms.
+We track a number of KPIs to measure the effectiveness of our actions in regard to forced and child labor risks, including any audit findings and grievances submitted through our grievance mechanisms.
 We further track both the number and nature of findings and grievances.
 We also track the remediation of any identified issues.